Nishant-Bindhani/Ecommerce-Vite-App/README.md

-# Ecommerce Project(react+redux)
+# Ecommerce Project(react,redux, firebase, razor pay)

-This is a complete e-commerce project built with React and Redux.
-It includes various features such as product listing, cart management, user authentication, and payment integration.
+This is a complete e-commerce project built with React Redux along with firebase.
+It includes various features such as product listing, cart management, user authentication, and payment integration(Razorpay).

 ## Project Structure